qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

 Most of the following snippets are derived from the code of Geoserver Explorer plugin and its tests.
 This is the first plugin that used Authentication infrastructure.
-The plugin code and its tests can be found `at <https://github.com/boundlessgeo/qgis-geoserver-plugin>`_ Other good code reference can be read from the authentication infrastructure `tests code <https://github.com/qgis/QGIS/blob/master/tests/src/python/test_qgsauthsystem.py>`_
+The plugin code and its tests can be found at this `link <https://github.com/boundlessgeo/qgis-geoserver-plugin>`_.
+Other good code reference can be read from the authentication infrastructure `tests code <https://github.com/qgis/QGIS/blob/master/tests/src/python/test_qgsauthsystem.py>`_